reddvid/my-hugo-site/content/post/2021/02/tunein-update/index.md

 # Security

-The website was also SSL-enabled - <a href="https://www.websecurity.digicert.com/security-topics/https-everywhere" target="_blank">HTTPS Everywhere.</a>
+The website was also SSL-enabled - <a class="link" href="https://www.websecurity.digicert.com/security-topics/https-everywhere" target="_blank">HTTPS Everywhere.</a>

 This also means that the old stream URLs will not work.
 Thankfully, the audio servers have secured stream URLs for secure websites.
 <br/>